solvi-ab/solvi-docs/source/index.html.md

 ```

-The required parameters are included in the `upload_imagery_data` object: this object has a `url` property indicating the URL to POST imagery to, and a `fields` object, listing the HTTP form data fields required for the POST request.
+The required parameters are included in the `imagery_upload_data` object: this object has a `url` property indicating the URL to POST imagery to, and a `fields` object, listing the HTTP form data fields required for the POST request.
 In addition to these fields, the form must also include a `key` field: the key is the must include a value prefixed by the `key_prefix` and value unique for each image (like its filename).

 ### HTTP Request